|Nutritional Guidelines (per serving)|

 Combine the orange juice, vinegar, and brown sugar; pour over the chops.
 Bring to a boil; reduce heat, cover the pan, and simmer for 1 hour.

-Using a slotted spoon, remove the pork chops and onions to a plate or serving dish and keep warm.
+Using a slotted spoon, remove the pork chops and onions to a plate or a serving dish and keep warm.

 Add the wine to the sauce mixture in the skillet and bring to a boil.
 Cook, stirring occasionally, scraping up any browned bits on the bottom of the pan, for about 4 minutes, or until the sauce is reduced and thickened.